-If you are interested in soundproofing your practice room, check our “How to Soundproof Your Drum Room” article, where you can find lots of tips and advice on this subject.
+If you are interested in soundproofing your practice room, check out our “How to Soundproof Your Drum Room” article, where you can find lots of tips and advice on this subject.

-I hope this article has helped you learn about easy and good ways to practice drums when you are at home or you don’t have space for a full drum kit.
+There are easy and good ways to practice drums when you are at home or you don’t have space for a full drum kit.
 Whether you’re an experienced drummer or a complete beginner, it’s essential to keep up with the daily practice as that is the only way you can improve yourself and your playing style.

 My top pick is the DW “Go Anywhere” Practice Kit, a great 5-piece practice kit with a collapsible stand.

 My budget pick is the Vic Firth Drum Mute Prepack, an affordable mute pad set for quiet practice sessions.